najwer23/najwer23snacks/packages/button/README.md

-This project features a simple and reusable button component built with React and TypeScript.
+This project features a simple and reusable button component built with React, TypeScript and CSS module.
 The button is designed to be accessible and customizable, making it suitable for various applications.

 # Advantages